jashley2017/dotfiles/vim/README.md

 # Josh's Vim Configuration

 Some Vim Magic.
-I personally use Neovim but this configuration also works for vim.
+I personally use NeoVim but this configuration also works for vim.

 ## The highlights:

 * NERDTREE - for directory navigation in vim
-* Mardown Preview - for autoview of markdown in github flavor
+* Markdown Preview - for auto view of markdown in GitHub flavor
-* ale - lovely async syntax checker
+* ale - lovely asynchronous syntax checker
 * airline - added information at the margins about buffers and file attributes
 * supertab - tab autocomplete is the only way to live
-* polyglot - better syntax highlighting becuase I like colors
+* polyglot - better syntax highlighting because I like colors
 * gruvbox

 ## Install